hikchoi/cerebrarium/vault/projects.set-up-para.md

 id: 3e110afd-f3d7-4e65-a6a2-68386e385830
 title: Set up PARA
 desc: ''
-updated: 1616900030111
+updated: 1618426878549
 created: 1615852422213
 ---

 # Set up PARA

-- [ ] Establish projects
+- [x] Establish projects
     - [x] Pull out all actionable notes from [[cerebrarium]]
     - [x] put it all in [[projects]]
         - Do not think about the hierarchy or schema just yet.
 Just do it.
-    - [ ] Also create new entries for projects that you have thought about but never put into action.
+    - [x] Also create new entries for projects that you have thought about but never put into action.
+- [ ] tag statuses of all projects
+- [ ] tagging vs. categorization by hierarchy on projects
+    - maybe time for a retrospect on this topic

 ## Notes